solomonrajan/solomonrajan/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on [star](https://github.com/solomonrajan/solomonrajan.github.io);
+- 👨🏽‍💻 I’m currently working on [A small website about me](https://github.com/solomonrajan/solomonrajan.github.io)
-- 🌱 I’m currently learning GraphQL and C++;
+- 🌱 I’m currently learning Data Science
-- 👯 I’m looking to collaborate on [moon](https://github.com/solomonrajan/download-navi) 🤝;
+- 👯 I’m looking to create a personalised version based on [Download-Navi](https://github.com/solomonrajan/download-navi) 🤝
-- 🤔 I’m looking for help with Data Structures and operation in social sciences 😭;
+- 🤔 I’m looking for help with Website development and operation in Material You Design 😭
-- 💬 Ask me about anything, I am happy to help, if I know about that!;
+- 💬 Ask me about anything, I am happy to help, if I know about that!
 - ⚡️ Fun-Fact: I like owls!
-- 📫 How to reach me: [Mail me](mailto:contaactme@solomonrajan.com:) ;
+- 📫 How to reach me: [Mail me](mailto:contaactme@solomonrajan.com:)
 - 📝[Resume](https://github.com/solomonrajan/solomonrajan.github.io/releases/latest/download/solomon_rajan_resume.pdf)

 **Languages and Tools:**